Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 _PrevSuccess == 1_

-The main difference is focused on the initial values of the symbol occurrence frequency, and then they quickly levels off, almost reaching `FREQ_MAX_VALUE`.
+The main difference is focused on the initial values of the symbol occurrence frequency, and then they quickly level off, almost reaching `FREQ_MAX_VALUE`.
 The point here is that when encoding a binary context, we specify the probability only for the symbol itself and ESC.
-We can map the proportion occupied by each by simply shifting the values of `Prob.lo` and `Prob.hi` while maintain the value of `Prob.scale` the same.
+We can map the proportion occupied by each by simply shifting the values of `Prob.lo` and `Prob.hi` while maintaining the value of `Prob.scale` the same.

 ![](/assets/img/post/etr-enc-6/bin.png)